maths/moodle-qtype_stack/doc/en/Authoring/Inputs/Matrix_input.md

     ta:transpose(matrix([null,null,null]));

-The shape of the parentheses surrounding the brackets is taken from the question level options, except matrix inputs cannot display curly brackets `{`.
+The brackets around the HTML input grid are taken from the question-level `matrixparens` option, except matrix inputs cannot display curly brackets `{`.
 (If you can create CSS to do this, please contact the developers!)

+This setting is independent of the TeX display of the resulting expression.
+In particular, `stack_linear_algebra_declare(true)` currently displays `c(...)` and `r(...)` using `bmatrix`; authors can override their `texput` definitions when another vector notation is required.

 ## Matrix of variable size input ###